wickwirew/PureSQL/README.md

 GROUP BY user.id;
 ```

 The following `struct` would automatically be generated for the query.
 Since we used the syntax `user.*` it will embed the `User` struct instead of replicating it's columns.
 Any embeded table struct will also get a `@dynamicMemberLookup` method generated so it can be accessed directly like the other column values.
+This allows extensions on the table struct to work across many queries.
 ```swift
 @dynamicMemberLookup
 FetchUsersOutput {